vocdoni/vocdoni-sdk/README.md

 > Metamask is used to sign the transactions that create elections and cast votes.
 Testing tokens are automatically sent once the account is created.
 No value is used or exchanged.

-## Docs

-You can find the autogenerated docs in our [Developer Portal](https://developer.vocdoni.io/sdk/reference/sdk-reference) or you can build them following [this guide](./docs/README.md).

 ## Disclaimer